diafygi/gethttpsforfree/README.md

 Here's the list of requests that need to be made to the API:

 * `/acme/new-acct` - Register the account public key and accept the terms (discarded if already registered)
-* `/acme/acct/...` - Update the account with your email address
 * `/acme/new-order` - Creates a new order for a certificate for your domains in your CSR

 NOTE: Each request also requires an anti-replay nonce, so the javascript gets